RobinPH/CodeExecutor/README.md

 # CodeExecutor
 CodeExecutor enables player to write and execute their code inside your server.
-CodeExecutor uses [Piston](https://github.com/engineer-man/piston) code execution engine for the execution of every code.
+CodeExecutor uses [Piston API](https://github.com/engineer-man/piston) for the execution of every code.

 Plugin: https://www.spigotmc.org/resources/codeexecutor.88710/